computational-genomics-lab/ProkAssembler/README.md

 **Nocon assembly and Lowcon assembly pipelines:**

-Nocon assembly and Lowcon assembly pipeline generate a draft assembly without meta and with meta option, respectively using Flye from filtered long reads.
+Nocon assembly and Lowcon assembly pipeline generate a draft assembly without and with meta option respectively using Flye from filtered long reads.
 The path of the .fastq files containing the respective long reads may be provided in the config file (config.yaml).
 Metabat segregates the contigs of the assembly into separate bins based on their divergence.
-Subsequently, CheckM reports the lineage of the bins produced.
+Subsequently, CheckM reports the lineages of the bins produced.
 A python script, “parse_completeness.py” allow the selection of the bins for any particular organism for further processing in the subsequent pipeline.
 Name of the desired organism can be taken from CheckM database (eg. p__Cyanobacteria) and written in the parse_completeness.py script.
 The next step involves the correction of the selected contigs with long reads using Medaka.
 Polishing of the corrected assembly using short Illumina reads (path provided in config file) will be performed by Polypolish.